Copper Basin High School

-Copper Basin High School is a public high school in Copperhill, Tennessee.
+Copper Basin High School is a public high school in Polk County, Tennessee, located between Copperhill and Ducktown.
 The school is one of two public high schools in the Polk County Schools district, the other being Polk County High School, of which it maintains a rivalry with.

-Description

-Copper Basin High School primarily serves the area in eastern Polk County known as Copper Basin, including the cities of Copperhill and Ducktown.
+The school primarily serves the area in eastern Polk County known as Copper Basin.
 The school also enrolls grades 7 and 8 at the campus.

+Holly Smith is the current principal.

+Athletics

+Copper Basin offers football, baseball, softball, boys' and girls' basketball, boys' and girls' golf, and volleyball.
+Their sports teams are known as the Cougars.

 Demographics

 As of the 2016–17 school year, Copper Basin High School enrolled 329 students.
 51.67% of the students were male, and 48.33% were female.
 The racial and ethnic makeup of the student body was 96.96% non-Hispanic white, 1.82% African American, and 1.22% Hispanic or Latino (of any race).

-Athletics

-Copper Basin offers football, baseball, softball, boys' and girls' basketball, boys' and girls' golf, and volleyball.